California oil and gas industry: California gas production

 Six major interstate pipelines deliver the 85% of natural gas imported to California.
 Inside California. more than 100,000 miles of intrastate pipelines take the natural gas to customers for immediate consumption or to underground storage facilities for later use.
 There are 10 operating natural gas storage facilities in California, which use underground depleted oil or natural gas production fields.
 All but three of them are owned by either Pacific Gas and Electric or Southern California Gas Company.
 The latest interstate pipeline additions are the 42 in Ruby Pipeline, which began operation in California near the Oregon border in July 2011, and the Kern River Expansion, which came online in October 2011.

 In literature and film

-The early California oil industry has served as a setting for several notable fictional novels and films:
+The early California oil industry has served as a setting for several fictional novels and films: